-20.0 Whistleblowing if you have concerns about a colleague
+22.0 Whistleblowing if you have concerns about a colleague

-20.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
-All such concerns should be reported to the headteacher, unless the complaint is about the headteacher, in which case concern should be reported to the Trust CEO.

-20.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action.

-20.3 The Trust's whistleblowing policy allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.
+- 22.1 It is important that all staff and volunteers feel able to raise concerns about a colleague's practice.
+All such concerns should be reported to the headteacher, unless the complaint is about the headteacher, in which case concern should be reported to the Trust CEO. - 22.2 Staff may also report their concerns directly to children's social care or the police if they believe direct reporting is necessary to secure action. - 22.3 The Trust's Whistleblowing Policy allows staff to raise concerns or make allegations and for an appropriate enquiry to take place.

-21.0 Staff and Governor/Trustee Training
+23.0 Staff and Governor/Trustee Training

-21.1 Our staff receive appropriate safeguarding and child protection training which is regularly updated.
-In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils.

-21.2 New staff volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff behaviour policy, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs.

-21.3 Our governors and trustees receive appropriate safeguarding and child protection (including online) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
-This training is updated at least annually.

-21.4 Our safeguarding trustee receives additional training to empower them to support and challenge the SLG and support the delivery of high-quality safeguarding across the trust.

-21.5 Our nominated governor for safeguarding and child protection receives additional training to empower them to support and challenge the school Designated Safeguarding Lead and support the delivery of high-quality safeguarding in the school.

-21.6 Our governors receive additional safeguarding training to support them in their role through the Trust created Governor CPD website.
+- 23.1 Our staff receive appropriate safeguarding and child protection training which is regularly updated.
+In addition, all staff receive safeguarding and child protection updates on a regular basis to ensure they are up to date and empowered to provide exceptional safeguarding to our pupils. - 23.2 New staff and volunteers receive a briefing during their induction which covers this Child Protection and Safeguarding policy and our staff behaviour policy, how to report and record concerns and information about our Designated Safeguarding Lead and deputy DSLs. - 23.3 Our governors and trustees receive appropriate safeguarding and child protection (including online) training at induction which equips them with the knowledge to provide strategic challenge to test and assure themselves that there is an effective whole trust approach to safeguarding.
+This training is updated at least annually. - 23.4 Our safeguarding trustee receives additional training to empower them to support and challenge the SLG and support the delivery of high-quality safeguarding across the trust. - 23.5 Our nominated governor for safeguarding and child protection receives additional training to empower them to support and challenge the school Designated Safeguarding Lead and support the delivery of high-quality safeguarding in the school. - 23.6 Our governors receive additional safeguarding training to support them in their role through the Trust created Governor CPD website.

-22.0 Safer Recruitment
+24.0 Safer Recruitment

-22.1 The Trust board and the Trust executive team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
-When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2023 and the local safeguarding partner arrangements.
+24.1 The Trust board and the Trust executive team are responsible for ensuring we follow recruitment procedures that help to deter, reject or identify people who might harm children.
+When doing so we check and verify the applicant's identity, qualifications and work history in accordance with Keeping Children Safe in Education 2024 and the local safeguarding partner arrangements.
+In exceptional circumstances it may be necessary to construct an individual risk assessment for a member of staff while these checks are being finalised.